wang-zifu/TigerShark/README.md

 # IMPORTANT

+This framework was made for educational purposes, as well as for use by cyber security professionals <em>with signed written permission</em>, to conduct - and speed up - tasks during a penetration test.
-This software should not be used within any system or network for which you do not have permission, nor should it be used for any illegal or illicit purposes.
-The author takes no responsibility for any damages that may be caused by the software in this repository.
+This software should not be used within any system or network for which you do not have <strong>explicit</strong> concent, nor should it be used for any illegal or illicit purposes.
+The author hereby takes no responsibility for any damages that may be caused by the use of this repository.

 # Installation